hakt0r/BDL/03-Git/README.md

 ## Pulling a repo

-By pulling we update a local repo with the current information from the internet.
-You have to be in the directory in order to git pull for a specific repo.
+By pulling we update a local repo with the current information from the internet. you have to be in the directory in order to git pull for a specific repo.

   $ cd $REPO_DIR
   $ git pull